General Liability Insurance.

-RVNA Liability Insurance covers any DJ, KJ or VJ operating a single setup or multiple setups and is extended to any employee of the named insured, including other employed DJs, KJs, or VJs operating a setup on behalf of the named insured DJ, KJ or VJ.
+RVNA Liability Insurance covers any DJ, KJ or VJ for a single gig or multiple gigs for 12 months and is extended to any employee of the named insured, including other employed DJs, KJs, or VJs performing a gig on behalf of the named insured DJ, KJ or VJ.

 Coverages included with RVNA DJ General Liability for DJs, KJs and VJs are: